thomcorah/dmu-multimedia/md/TECH2015-Module-Handbook.md

 **Weighting:** 10% of the coursework mark

-This should give some insight into the development of your website.
-Pick three individual components and discuss:

-- What you were trying to achieve
-- How you did this
-- Why you chose the approach you did
-- How successful the approach was

-Examples of what is meant here by an individual component of your website include a slideshow, a dropdown menu, an accordian display, an animated transition between pages and so on.
+Included as comments throughout your code, these should give a high degree of insight into the development of your website.
+Your comments should document what your code does and why at every point.
+It would be useful to include any discussion of alternative approaches as appropriate.
+For example, if you considered a different style of menu, why have you gone with what you've got.

+Your comments should demonstrate a thorough understanding of what your code does.

+Your comments should clearly show where you have used code from elsewhere, including a link to the source of the code.
+As well as for directly copied code, this also applies to code that has resulted from you following a tutorial.

 #### Evaluation